LAURA WARNE

 Last Year's Kids

-As a mom, you spend a lot of time thinking about how to keep your child(ren) safe.
-As someone who also works full-time in public health, I find it reassuring to turn to statistics and facts.
+Parents spend a lot of time thinking about how to keep their child(ren) safe.
+Personally, I find it reassuring to turn to statistics and facts.
 There are many perceived threats to the safety of our children.
 What should I actually be worrying about?
 I was surprised to learn that gun violence is the leading cause of death for children and teens.

 It is easy to become numb to the horrific toll of gun violence in this country.
 Each new school shooting brings a flurry of attention, and then the story fades from the headlines.
 Parents are left grieving the unimaginable.
 But school shootings are not, statistically-speaking, where young people are being killed.
 It is on their own streets and in their own homes.
 What could I, as one person, do to change this?